dhskinner/inmp441-microphone/README.md

 ### Board settings

-The project should run on any ESP32 (currently an Unexpected Maker ProS3) or other microcontrollers that support I2S.
+The project should run on any ESP32 or other microcontroller that supports I2S.

-For setup of alternative boards follow the platform.io guide at https://docs.platformio.org/en/latest/boards/index.html and update pin settings in src/settings.h:
+For board setup follow the platform.io guide at https://docs.platformio.org/en/latest/boards/index.html and update pin settings in src/settings.h:

 ```cpp
 #define I2S_WS 38
 #define I2S_SD 40
 #define I2S_SCK 39
 ```
+n.b. you can use any ESP32 board - currently the code is configured for an Unexpected Maker ProS3 which was just one I had laying around

 ### Wi-Fi credentials